Kyle Rittenhouse named in civil suit filed by parents of man killed in Kenosha

 The Hubers’ lawyers will need “clear and convincing evidence” that there was collusion between law enforcement and local gunmen, because otherwise a conspiracy “is hard to prove,” he said.
 A more winning strategy will be if they can show that law enforcement “was simply negligent in their ability to protect the deceased,” Aidala added.

-In an interview with The Washington Post, John Huber accused law enforcement of purposely antagonized protestors by forcing them away from the courthouse square and toward “the vigilantes so they could deal with them.”
+In an interview with The Washington Post, John Huber accused law enforcement of purposely antagonized protesters by forcing them away from the courthouse square and toward “the vigilantes so they could deal with them.”

 “They handled it badly.
 Plain and simple.
 And their policies of how to handle the situation were all bad.
 All the way to the top,” he said.

-Emailed requests for comment to attorneys representing the city of Kenosha, the city’s police department, and the various municipal law enforcement agencies were not returned.
+Emailed requests for comment to attorneys representing the city of Kenosha, the city’s police department and the various municipal law enforcement agencies were not returned.

 A spokesperson for Rittenhouse did not respond to a request for comment.
 Sam Hall, a Milwaukee-based attorney who is representing Kenosha County and Sheriff David Beth, responded with a statement calling the allegations against Beth and the sheriff’s office “demonstrably false.”
 “While we understand that the family of Anthony Huber is grieving his loss, we must make it clear … that the facts will show that Mr. Huber’s death was not caused by any actions or inactions of Kenosha County law enforcement.”